jomar-liu/text-based-game/README.md

 Group no.: 148

 #### Team members:
-- Liu Lihua (3035690593)
+- Liu Lihua
-- Jiang Xingjian (3035637759)
+- Jiang Xingjian

-#### A game description whith game rule:
+#### A game description with game rules:
-This game is an RPG game, in which player will act as an adventurer and try to defeat the monsters during the adventure.
+This is an RPG game in which the player acts as an adventurer and tries to defeat monsters throughout the adventure.
-Player will have Hit Point (HP), Mana Point (MP) and Experience (EXP).
-Before the adventure, player can choose his skill from a given skill list.
-During the battle, player and monster will take turns taking action.
-In player’s turn, player have 3 choices: normal attack (cause a small amount of damage and won’t consume MP), rest (recover some MP), and using skill (consume MP, will cause lots of damage or recover some HP).
-After the battle, player will get EXP and choose to recover part of HP or MP.
-If player’s HP become less than 0, the adventure will end as a failure.
+The player will have Hit Points (HP), Mana Points (MP), and Experience (EXP).
+Before the adventure, the player can choose their skill from a given skill list.
+During the battle, the player and monster will take turns taking action.
+In the player’s turn, the player has 3 choices: normal attack (causes a small amount of damage and does not consume MP), rest (recovers some MP), and using skill (consumes MP, will cause lots of damage or recovers some HP).
+After the battle, the  player will get EXP and choose to recover part of their HP or MP.
+If the player’s HP becomes less than 0, the adventure will end as a failure.
 After some battles, the adventure will end as a success.

-#### A list of features / functions to implement:
+#### A list of features/functions to implement:

 1. Insert player's name
-  - Ask for player's name and initialize player's HP (500) and MP (0).
+  - Ask for the player's name and initialize the player's HP (500) and MP (0).
 Then store name, HP, and MP into "player.txt".
 - File input/output:
-  - Store players name in a file of player status.
+  - Store the player's name in a file of player status.

 2. Display stage status
-  - Display status of player and monster in stages and rounds.
+  - Display the status of the player and the monster in stages and rounds.
 - File input/output:
-  - Get the Hp and name of the monster,display from a file with monsters' status according to different game stages.
+  - Get the Hp and name of the monster, display from a file with monsters' status according to different game stages.
-  - Get the Hp and Mp, display from a file with player's status.
+  - Get the Hp and Mp, display from a file with the player's status.
   - Read the player and monster to determine the winner of the battle.
 - Data structures for storing game status:
-  - Use string array to store hp and attack power of every monster temporary.
+  - Use a string array to store the HP and attack power of every monster temporarily.
 - Program codes in multiple files:
-  - Display function will be stored in another file to be reused while the main function will run the battle.
+  - The display function will be stored in another file to be reused, while the main function will run the battle.
 - Dynamic memory management:
   - Release the storage of the array of monsters data after displayed.
-Only store the data of current stage's monster.
+Only store the data of the current stage's monster.

 3. Insert player's move
-  - Player will choose between normal attack,rest and recover and skill attack by input certain data.
+  - Player will choose between normal attack, rest, recover, and skill attack by inputting certain data.
-  - Depending on player's MP, recover and skill attack may be unavailable.
+  - Depending on the player's MP, recover and skill attack may be unavailable.
 - Data structures for storing game status:
-  - May change the hp of a monster and store in the array.
+  - May change the hp of a monster and store it in the array.
-  - May change the mp and hp of player and store in the array.
+  - May change the mp and hp of the player and store in the array.

-4. Generate monster's move
+4. Generate the monster's move
 - Generation of random game sets or events:
   - The monster will randomly choose a move.
 It will also choose skills when it has enough MP.
 - Data structures for storing game status:
-  - Will change the hp of player and store in the file after a stage.
+  - Will change the hp of the player and store it in the file after a stage.
-- If player's Hp drop to 0, player will lose.
+- If the player's Hp drop to 0, the player will lose.
-- If player kills all monsters, player wins.
+- If the player kills all monsters, the player wins.
 5. Data validation
 - The program will require the user input the data again if the previously input data is out of the given range.
 - The program will require the user choose the action again if some conditions of the previous choice aren't satisfied.

 6. Play again
-- After a game, the player can choose to play the whole game again, or exit the game.
+- After a game, the player can choose to play the whole game again or exit the game.
 - Choose 1 to play again and 2 to exit.

 #### non-standard C/C++ libraries: